f-klubben/FeerPong/README.md

 # FeerPong
 F-klubbens overengineered og goldplated beerpong table!
 For quite a while, two beautifully painted tables has been sitting in the dark corners of jægerstuen, ready to be turned into the nerdiest (and therefore also, coolest) beerpong tables known to man.
 This reposotory has therefore been created to conquer this stalemate and bring the dream to life.
-Currently it is a bit empty in here, but in the future we will collect everything relating to the FeepPong table in here.
+Currently it is a bit empty in here, but in the future we will collect everything relating to the FeerPong table in here.
 This will include, but in not limited to, 3D files for the lasercutter that will ingrave the table (already here, woop!), code to the ontable-hardware and, of cause, documentation for it all.

 ## FeerPong ideas:
 - F-klubbens logo encompassing the beers ingraved into the tables via lasercutting